KanHatakeyama/Integrating-multiple-materials-science-projects/README.md

-# Graph libraries for machine learning of material science
+# Databases and graph libraries for machine learning of material science
+- These are databases and demo codes for the following paper
-Demo codes for our paper "Integrating materials science projects with a single neural network"
+- "Integrating multiple materials science projects in a single neural network"
-DOI: ****
+- Published by Communications Materials

 # Usage
+- You can view databases used in the study in a "database" folder
-You can run jupyter notebook codes for the demo codes (prediction of conductivity of PEDOT-PSS from texts, multitask learning of multiple databases, inverse problems, and control experiments against the graph approach)
+- You can run jupyter notebook codes for the demo codes in a "codes" folder (prediction of conductivity of PEDOT-PSS from texts, multitask learning of multiple databases, inverse problems, and control experiments against the graph approach)

 # Note